Haghrah/PyIT2FLS/Sphinx docs/source/_generated/pyit2fls.rst

     set4 = T1FS_AND(domain, set1, set2, product_t_norm)
     T1FS_plot(set3, set4, legends=["Fuzzy Set 3", "Fuzzy Set 4", ])

-The output of this code would be as below:
+The output of this code is shown below:

 .. image:: ../_static/Figure_2.png
    :alt: Calculating AND of set1 and set2.
    :width: 400px
    :align: center

-Finally, we try to compute the OR of these two sets using two different S-norms:
+Finally, we compute the OR of these two sets using two different S-norms:

 .. code-block:: python